Karnataka CM, Cong leaders protest against Centre at Jantar Mantar | Politics

 - India

-Led by Chief Minister Siddaramaiah, top Congress leaders from Karnataka on Wednesday staged a protest at Jantar Mantar here against the Centre over ''injustice'' meted out to the state in devolution of taxes.
+Top Congress leaders from Karnataka led by Chief Minister Siddaramaiah staged a protest at Jantar Mantar here on Wednesday against the Centre over ''injustice'' meted out to the state in devolution of taxes.

 Deputy Chief Minister D K Shivakumar, several MPs, ministers and MLAs from the state took part in the protest.